JJ-Author/peopleviewer/README.md

 python greater than 2.3

 ###4.2 Test with example configuration
 Just copy the files to any directory of your webserver and change to that directory.
-Make the update_data_csv.sh excutable and run it.
+Make the update_data_csv.sh executable and run it (chmod u+x update_data_csv.sh).
 Now you should see the new people.json file.
 If not have a look at the console output to check what the problem is.
 If you're sure you met all the requirements, probably the Google spreadsheet has been deleted or Google API or the Babel API changed.
 Try to run each step manually to find out more.

 ###4.3 Personal Configuration
 1. Create a new google spreadsheet.
 The spreadsheet should have the following structure: Each row represents a subject except the table header.